Skip to main content

 Requests are executed exactly in the order they are listed.
 Within a single profile run, there is no parallelism, guaranteeing that any request or response references always point to data that already exists.
 Additionally, requests are fully synchronous and are not executed in the background.

-If request fails unexpectedly, the engine stops immediately and returns an error to the caller; nothing after that point is attempted.
+If a request fails unexpectedly, the engine stops immediately and returns an error to the caller; nothing after that point is attempted.

 History of all requests and responses are recorded, though, are not exposed to the caller by default.